PIC/S Guide to Good Manufacturing Practice for Medicinal ProductsvsISO/IEC 27003:2017

 What are the compliance gaps when mapping PIC/S Guide to Good Manufacturing Practice for Medicinal Products to ISO/IEC 27003:2017?

-7 PIC/S Guide to Good Manufacturing Practice for Medicinal Products controls have no direct equivalent in ISO/IEC 27003:2017.
-The highest concentration of gaps is in Chapters 5-6 - Production and Quality Control with 2 unmapped controls.
+2 PIC/S Guide to Good Manufacturing Practice for Medicinal Products controls have no direct equivalent in ISO/IEC 27003:2017.
+The highest concentration of gaps is in Self Inspection with 1 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between PIC/S Guide to Good Manufacturing Practice for Medicinal Products and ISO/IEC 27003:2017?

-The domain with the highest gap count is Chapters 5-6 - Production and Quality Control (2 gaps).
+The domain with the highest gap count is Self Inspection (1 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 Related Resources